swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-6-move-the-ml-experiment-code-to-the-cloud.md

 ## Push the changes to Git

-Set the remote as the upstream branch and push the changes to Git.
+Set the remote as the upstream branch and push the changes to Git:

 ```sh title="Execute the following command(s) in a terminal"
 # Set remote origin and push the changes